 It may take an additional 30 business days for international mail to be delivered and 10 business days for mail sent within the US.

 The FPGEC cannot be responsible for delayed, lost, or misdirected mail.
 If you want a receipt showing that the FPGEC received your written communication, send your correspondence via private courier service or United States Certified Mail, Return Receipt Requested.

-Due to the high volume of correspondence received, the FPGEC and Customer Service are unable to confirm receipt of faxes and mail.
+Due to the high volume of correspondence received, the FPGEC and Customer Engagement are unable to confirm receipt of faxes and mail.